determined-ai/determined/docs/model-dev-guide/dtrain/dtrain-introduction.rst

 that training performance is being bottlenecked by network communication or disk I/O.

-To check if your training is bottlenecked by communication, we suggest setting ``optimizations.aggregation_frequency`` in the :ref:`experiment-config-reference` to a very large number (e.g., 1000).
-This setting results in communicating updates once every 1000 batches.
+To check if your training is bottlenecked by communication, we suggest setting ``optimizations.aggregation_frequency`` in the :ref:`experiment configuration
-Comparing throughput with ``aggregation_frequency`` of 1 vs. ``aggregation_frequency`` of 1000 will
+<experiment-config-reference>` to a very large number (e.g., 1000).
+This setting results in
-demonstrate the communication overhead.
-If you do observe significant communication overhead, refer to :ref:`multi-gpu-training` for guidance on how to optimize communication.
+communicating updates once every 1000 batches.
+Comparing throughput with an ``aggregation_frequency`` of 1 vs. an ``aggregation_frequency`` of 1000 will demonstrate the communication overhead.
+If you do observe significant communication overhead, refer to :ref:`multi-gpu-training-implement-adv-optimizations` for guidance on how to optimize communication.

 To check if your training is bottlenecked by I/O, we encourage users to experiment with using synthetic datasets.
 If you observe that I/O is a significant bottleneck, we suggest optimizing the